Please ensure Javascript is enabled for purposes of website accessibility NYC Theater Accessibility for People Who are Hard of Hearing or Deaf

-As a student at Barnard College and a huge theater lover with some experience acting, writing, and directing, I can’t wait to go with my friends to shows.
-As a person with hearing loss, however, I’m not sure what to expect.
-Typically with a hearing loss, it’s easy to miss critical plot points or important dialogue because it’s too dark or you’re too far away for the actors’ enunciation to be heard.
+Typically with hearing loss, it’s easy to miss critical plot points or important dialogue because it’s too dark or you’re too far away to catch the actors’ enunciation.
 It can be especially difficult when you miss a funny line and everyone’s laughing but you.
 I’ve been in that situation many times and it’s not fun.
-Fortunately, however, there’s accessibility technology available to help prevent these negative theater experiences.
+Fortunately, there’s accessibility technology available to help prevent these negative theater experiences.

 ACT 1: Captioning Technology

 CHC Board member and activist Arlene Romoff helped drive the introduction of captioning to Broadway in the 1990s.
 The first open captioned Broadway show, Barrymore starring Christopher Plummer, debuted in 1997.
-Arlene started the campaign for accessibility to Broadway “because I needed it,” and as a fellow theater lover with hearing loss, I can’t argue with that.
-The following provides an overview of captioning technology available today.
+Arlene started the campaign for accessibility to Broadway “because I needed it,” and as a fellow theater lover with hearing loss, so many of us are grateful for her work.
+Here is an overview of captioning technology available now.

 I-Caption